arsummers/suns-out-bot/README.md

 # suns-out-bot
 Slack bot that lets you know when it is sunny outside, so you can take a walk or otherwise step outside during your lunch break.

+IMPORTANT!
+- will need to run ngrok command and `python app.py` in separate windows for this to start working

 ## Core functionality

 - [ ] app should ping a weather API for local weather